 Ryan is a decorated veteran, having spent 23 years as a U.S. Navy SEAL.
 He believes in peace through strength and that America has a responsibility to assist our allies in times of need and carry out humanitarian aid missions.

 Montana is one of the leading states in the nation with nearly 1 in 10 of us serving in the military.
 Being the only veteran in Montana’s Congressional delegation, Ryan knows how important it is to fully fund our military, provide for our troops and honor our promises to our veterans.
 That’s why Ryan has continually advocated for giving our troops a pay raise and improving care at the VA and for veterans who live more than 40 miles away from the closest VA facility.

-“There are some things that are not negotiable: Faith, Family, the Constitution… and you better add guns and land if you’re a Montanan.” – Ryan Zinke
+“There are some things that are not negotiable: Faith, Family, the Constitution… and you better add guns and public land if you’re a Montanan.” – Ryan Zinke

 Ryan is a staunch advocate of our right to bear arms.
 He believes our Second Amendment rights protect all the others.
 Ryan fully supports the rights of lawful gun and ammo ownership and he will not tolerate anyone trying to take that away through Congressional or Executive action.
 The last thing our government should be doing is meddling in Montanans’ Constitutional right to protect themselves, their families and their property.

 If you believe America's best days are ahead of us and share a passion for moving Montana forward with more leadership and less politics, sign up to join our campaign.
 Whether you're knocking on doors, volunteering at events, or just talking with your neighbors about the issues facing our state and nation, your help goes a long way.